 Regardless if you were part of Pfau, if ALP or " We Servie it for...Read more »

 If they have a judgment against you, they can seek to restrain bank accounts, including those that are joint.
 Banks likely will honor a restraint on a joint account.
 Then it will be up to you to proved whose money is in the account, yours or hers.
 In som eparts of the state, it is presumed the...Read more »

 You have to file a proper bill of costs with the Clerk, who will reduce it to a judgment.
 Once you get your judgment, notify the other side.
 If they do not pay, see your COunty Sheriff or hire a collection attorney.

 I live in NY and the order to show cause stays any collection efforts against me.
 It was a default judgment that was not properly served, so my lawyer is attempting to get it vacated and dismissed.
 She served the attorney with the signed order.
 Yet the notice appeared in last weeks paper!?
 What...
 Read more »

 You can try to negotiate a settlement with them.
 Or you can try to fight the judgments ( if you think you have cause) by bringing an order to show cause in the courts where the judgments were entered.
-You may not get the money back righ taway but you could get an order staying S&L from executing on...Read more »
+You may not get the money back righ taway but you could get an order staying S&L from...Read more »

 That will depend on the deal you had.
 If there is an invoice, look for a finance charge provision.
 If it is in an invoice or other document you signed, be aware.
 If you get sued, the plaintiff can claim interest in the amunt of 9%.
 But absent some writing or agreement, a unilateral interest charge...Read more »